 There is a parallel “CD On Demand” service for musicians.
 Once you’ve uploaded all the bits of data — art work, sleeve text, tracks, UPN and so on — CreateSpace can simple cut new CD’s when they’re ordered ensuring that they’re never out of stock.
 This is a very attractive avenue for independent musicians on a budget.
 The sales are not limited to Amazon.COM, since you can create your own storefront and only have to pay a fee (currently $4.95) plus 15% overhead to CreateSpace.
 When selling on Amazon, $4.95 plus 45% is taken from the CD On Demand sales.
 (These fees are subject to change, so please check with CreateSpace to see what they are by the time you read this.)
 Obviously, your royalty depends on the price of the CD.

 Still, the MP3 sales are not “direct”.
 CreateSpace uses Amazon’s very powerful platform to perform the marketing and sales of the music.
 Your royalties from each digital sale start at $.65/MP3.
 Check it out if you need an avenue for CD sales and have not yet pressed any (except maybe on your own PC CD-burner).

 Shannon Grissom was the first one to suggest that I check out CreateSpace.
 Thanks, Shannon!
 (Be sure to visit her site filled with original art and music.)

-In the next few days, I'll start reviewing the services that do meet my criteria.
+In the next few days, I’ll start reviewing the services that do meet my criteria.
 The next one will be ReverbNation, so keep an eye out for that.
-(If you follow me on Twitter or subscribe to this blog you won't have to think about it…) As always, I look forward to your comments — you don't have to agree with me to speak up, BTW.
+(If you follow me on Twitter or sign up for emails from this blog you won’t have to think about it…) As always, I look forward to your comments — you don’t have to agree with me to speak up, BTW.